nipreps/nipost/README.md

 **nipost** is a standalone library for one-shot resampling of fMRIPrep _minimal derivatives_ into a target space.
-It combines head-motion correction (HMC), susceptibility distortion correction (SDC), and spatial normalization in a **single interpolation step**, avoiding the quality loss that accumulates when each stage resamples independently.
-The approach follows the "Rethinking Resampling" design first implemented in fMRIPrep/SDCFlows.
+It combines head-motion correction (HMC), susceptibility distortion correction (SDC), and spatial normalization in a **single interpolation step**, avoiding accumulation of interpolation errors that would occur if each transform were applied sequentially.

 ## Installation